 As a consumer, it might be interesting to count how many times you read or hear the phrase “Black Friday” during the month of November.
 In fact, as soon as the Halloween decorations come down, it almost seems like Black Friday is all people can talk about, which continues to escalate the closer you get to Thanksgiving.
-And since Turkey Day is just around the corner, the Black Friday “buzz” is beginning to reach a fevered pitch as the annual shopping extravaganza draws closer.

 With so much time and energy devoted to Black Friday, along with the hundreds of deals you see advertised, both online and in newspaper inserts, you probably think that retailers all over the country will be stocking their warehouses and slashing their prices.
 But is this really true?

 As it turns out, the answer to this question—like so many others when it comes to consumer products—is: it depends.

 This is because, although Black Friday is generally the biggest shopping day of the year and hallmarks the official start of the Holiday shopping season, there’s a lot of confusion surrounding the types of deals you can score.
 Why?
 Because not all products go on sale on Black Friday, and among those that do, not all deals are created equal.